scipy-conference/scipy_proceedings/papers/David_Sanders/David_Sanders.rst

 and find that :math:`f(a) < 0 < f(b)` (or vice versa), then we can
 guarantee that there is *at least one root within the interval*.

-The interval Newton method does not just naively extend the standard Newton method.
+The Interval Newton method does not just naively extend the standard Newton method.
 Rather, a new operator, the Newton operator, is defined, which takes an interval as input and returns as output either one or two intervals.
 The Newton operator for the function :math:`f` is defined as